legrandp/xdsme/README.md

 ```bash
  $ git pull origin
 ```

+If you have an [external library to read images](https://strucbio.biologie.uni-konstanz.de/xdswiki/index.php/LIB) using the xds plugin mechanism, you can specify its location by setting the [XDS_LIB_HDF5DEC environment variable](https://github.com/legrandp/xdsme/wiki/Eiger_Dectris_HDF5).

 All scripts are pure python code, so the only dependency is Python version >= 2.4 (or >= 2.7 for native processing of [HDF5 files](https://github.com/legrandp/xdsme/wiki/Eiger_Dectris_HDF5)).
 It should work on any linux or mac-osx directly after unpacking by adding the xdsme/bin/noarch dir to your PATH variable.